King Horn: Synopsis

 Horn reveals to King Thurston his true identity and history, and informs him that he is returning to Westernesse to claim his betrothed.
 He requests that Reynild be given in marriage to his dearest friend Athulf.
-Having gathered a company of Irish knights, Horn sets sail for Westernesse, only to find out that the marriage had already taken place.
+Having gathered a company of Irish knights, Horn sets sail for Westernesse, only to find out that the marriage has already taken place.
 Disguised as an old palmer, having darkened his skin, Horn infiltrates the castle of King Modi, where the wedding feast is taking place, and contrives to return to her the ring she had given him at the time of their betrothal.
 She sends for the "palmer" in order to discover from where he had received the ring.
 He tests her love for him, by claiming that he had met Horn and that he was now dead.
 In her grief, Rymenhild tries to slay herself with a concealed dagger.
-It was at this point that Horn reveals himself, and there is a joyous reunion.
+At this point, Horn reveals himself, and there is a joyous reunion.
 Horn leaves the castle and rejoins the Irish knights.
 The army invades the castle and King Modi and all the guests at the banquet are slain.
 King Ailmar is forced to give his daughter in marriage to Horn, and the wedding takes place that very night.
-At the wedding feast, Horn reveals to his father-in-law his true identity and history, and then vows that he would return to claim his bride once his native land of Suddene was free of the Saracen invaders.
+At the wedding feast, Horn reveals to his father-in-law his true identity and history, and then vows that he will return to claim his bride once his native land of Suddene is free of the Saracen invaders.
 He then takes his leave of Rymenhild, and he, Athulf, and his army set sail for Suddene.
-Here, reinforced by many of the oppressed men of Suddene, they threw out the hated invaders, and Horn was crowned King.
+Here, reinforced by many of the oppressed men of Suddene, they throw out the hated invaders, and Horn is crowned King.